fbpx

 SPONSORED BY

-Attendance to the lectures are by donation.
+Attendance to the lectures is by “Pay What You Can”.
 Advance bookings and walk-ins are welcome.

-How to Book your Seat in Advance to the VIS KeyNote Speaker Series Lectures:
+How to Book your seat in advance of the VIS Keynote Speaker Series lectures:

 LECTURE 1